-Xanax Dual Diagnosis Treatment
+Dual Diagnosis Treatment

 Patients have the luxury of meeting with therapists weekly and engage in daily intensive group therapy.
-It is imperative that addicts learn to cope and process negative emotions while in substance abuse treatment which is why we offer relapse prevention strategies.
+Addicts must learn to cope and process negative emotions while in drug abuse treatment, so we offer relapse prevention strategies.
 Many addicts tend to leave their home state and seek drug rehab out of the area.
 The benefit of this move is to avoid triggers of people and places.

 Each patient is treated with an individual, comprehensive course of care based on their needs and goals.

-Our Xanax Rehab Center
+South Florida Xanax Rehab Center

 Patients learn new and innovative coping skills, creative and evidenced-based relapse prevention strategies, and life skills.
-Based on each patient’s individual needs, we offer nutrition counseling, grief and loss support, trauma resolution therapy, brain mapping, recovery support groups, and many more modalities of therapy to treat the mind and body effectively.
+Based on each patient’s individual needs, we offer nutrition counseling, grief and loss support, trauma resolution therapy, brain mapping, recovery support groups, and many more therapy modalities to treat the mind and body effectively.